[Note: First written in 2007 and still, for the most part, true. So far.]

 Her earliest memory is being held on the shoulders of her father, watching the men who lived through the First World War parade down the main street of Fargo, North Dakota in 1918.
 She would have been just four years old then.
-Now she’s 90 years old and she comes to her birthday party wearing a chic black and white silk dress, shiny black shoes with three inch heels, and a six foot long purple boa.
-She’s threatening to sing Kurt Weill’s ‘The Saga of Jenny” and dance on the table one more time .
+When she was 90 years old she came to her birthday party wearing a chic black and white silk dress, shiny black shoes with three-inch heels, and a six-foot-long purple boa.
+She’s threatened to sing Kurt Weill’s ‘The Saga of Jenny” and dance on the table one more time.

 She’ll sing the Kurt Weill song, but we draw the line at her dancing on the table this year.
 Other than that, it is pretty much her night, and she gets to call the shots.
 Which is what you get when you reach 90 97 and are still managing to make it out to the tennis courts three to four times a week.
 “If it wasn’t for my knees I’d still have a good backcourt game, but now I pretty much like to play up at the net.”
 [Note: Alas she had to give up tennis at 95 back when her knees finally gave up.
 She didn’t.
 Water walking twice a week.
 She gave all a scare a couple of years ago but came roaring back after major surgery and is more or less back to the regular schedule.]